Number 1 Question:

 Q: What is the percentage of Wedding Ceremonies you preform for Gay, Lesbian, Bi Transgender and Queer couples?

-A: I have performed dozens of weddings for same-sex couples since the legalization of Marriage Equality in Washington.
+A: I have performed nearly 100 weddings for same-sex couples since the legalization of Marriage Equality in Washington.
 Currently Same-sex couples represent roughly 20% of all the weddings I presided over.
 I am honored by all of the LGBTQ couples who have allowed me to marry them and be a part of their wedding day.

 Q: Do you attend the Ceremony Rehearsal?